• Skip to primary navigation

 Butterscotch cheesecake

-The first thing to make is the cheesecake crust.
-Simply grease a 9-inch spring form pan with shortening or butter.
+Step 1.
+Make Crust Grease a 9-inch spring form pan with shortening or butter.
 Then add graham crackers and place them in a food processor with the brown sugar.
 Pulse until the graham crackers become fine crumbs.
 Slowly pour in the melted butter while the food processor runs at low speed and the crumbs resemble wet sand.

 Pour the crumbs into the greased pan, and press them firmly into the bottom and up the sides.
 Freeze the crust for 15-20 minutes or until firm.